 If you would like to check the credentials and history of an abortion clinic in the area that you may be considering for your procedure click the button below.

-Day 1 : Swallow Mifepristone pills to cause the death of the baby
+Day 1 : Swallow Mifepristone pills to cut off the blood supply and nutrition to the baby causing it to die.

 Abdominal pain, nausea, dizziness, severe cramping, headaches, fever, chills, diarrhea, vomiting, bleeding.